-All vendors must off-load his/her packaged products and supplies in the grass near their space, park his/her vehicles, and then return to unpack their product and set the booth space.
-Vendor must not set up his/her tents until they have parked their vehicle.
+All vendors must off-load his/her packaged products and supplies out of the way of traffic, near their space, park his/her vehicles outside of Marion Square, and then return to unpack their product and set the booth space.
+Vendors must not set up his/her booth until they have parked their vehicle outside of Marion Square in an approved location.
 The reverse must be true for load-out.
-Any vendor must not bring his/her car in until their tents are taken down.
+Any vendor must not bring his/her car in until their booth is broken down.